Dr Clare Bradley

 GPO Box 2100, ADELAIDE, SA, 5001

 Dr Clare Bradley is a non-Indigenous woman living and working on the lands of the Peramangk and Kaurna peoples.
-She is a Senior Research Fellow within the Trauma & Injury group at Flinders University’s College of Medicine and Public Health.
+She is a Senior Research Fellow within the Trauma & Injury group in Flinders University’s College of Medicine and Public Health.

 Her academic journey began at Flinders’ Research Centre for Injury Studies (2003–2014), where she led the Australian Institute of Health and Welfare’s National Injury Surveillance Unit program on falls and injuries among older people.
-Under the leadership of Professor James Harrison, she contributed to a broad portfolio of injury and big data research.
+Under the leadership of Professor James Harrison, she contributed to a broad portfolio of injury and Big Data research.